Frequently Asked Questions

 Yes, as a CSA member, you have full access to the farm during our working hours.
 Please do notify us that you’ll be visiting so we can verify that the farm will be open.

-If you would like to bring a group to visit the farm (kids, schools, adults, clubs, etc.), please contact Paige to get more information about what kind of programs we can offer.
+If you would like to bring a group to visit the farm (kids, schools, adults, clubs, etc.), please contact Ashley to get more information about what kind of programs we can offer.